IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 ### Finalized parameters

-If you see the following error while attempting to invoke the `hello` action with parameters:
+You may see the following error while attempting to invoke the `hello` action with parameters:

 ```text
 error: Unable to invoke action 'hello': Request defines parameters that are not allowed (e.g., reserved properties).
 ```

-then it likely means the action was turned into a web action causing all its bound parameters to become `final` (protected).
+This likely means the action was turned into a web action, causing all its bound parameters to become `final` (protected).

 You can verify this by looking at the value of the `final` annotation of the action using the `get` command: